Austro-Hungarian concession of Tianjin

-The Austro-Hungarian concession of Tianjin (天津奥租界, German: österreichisch-ungarische Konzession, Hungarian: osztrák – magyar Tiencsini koncesszió) was a territory (concession) in the Chinese city of Tientsin occupied colonially by Austria-Hungary between 1902 and 1920.
+The Austro-Hungarian concession of Tianjin (天津奥租界, German: österreichisch-ungarische Konzession, Hungarian: Osztrák–magyar tiencsini koncesszió) was a territory (concession) in the Chinese city of Tientsin occupied by Austria-Hungary between 1902 and 1920.
 It had been obtained by Austria-Hungary after the signing of the Boxer Protocol at the conclusion of the conflict between China and the Alliance of Eight Nations, which had sent an international expeditionary force to quell the Boxer Rebellion of 1901.
-Although the Austro-Hungarian occupation corps had been present from the previous year, the concession formally began on December 27, 1902.
+Although the Austro-Hungarian occupation corps had been present from the previous year, the concession formally began on 27 December 1902.
 It is the shortest lived concession, having existed for only 14 years.

 History

-The Austro-Hungarian concession, with an extension of 108 hectares, was one of the minor concessions made by the Qing Dynasty to the victorious powers.
+The Austro-Hungarian concession, with an extension of 108 hectares, was one of the minor concessions made by the Qing Dynasty to the victorious powers following the Boxer Rebellion.
 This was due to the limited Austro-Hungarian participation in the international expeditionary force: four cruisers and 296 soldiers.
-The concession borders the Hai River in the west, across the bridge from Tianjin City, to the Jingshan Railway in the east, and Jinzhong River (now Shizilin Street, Hebei District), a tributary of the Haihe River to the north.
+The concession bordered the Hai River in the west, across the bridge from Tianjin City, to the Jingshan Railway in the east, and Jinzhong River (now Shizilin Street, Hebei District), a tributary of the Haihe River to the north.
 Across the river is a century-old French building, Old Cathedral of Our Lady of Victories, in Hebei District.
 It is adjacent to Tianjin Italian Concession, which is also located in Hebei District.

+Austria-Hungary maintained guards there, unlike the rest of the foreign concessions in Tianjin.

 Contrary to what was done by the other European powers, Austria-Hungary granted citizenship to all the local populations.
-The administration was entrusted to a council made up of local nobles, the imperial consul and the commander of the military garrison which included 40 sailors from the Austro-Hungarian Navy and 70 Chinese policemen called Shimbo.
+The administration was entrusted to a council made up of local nobles, the imperial consul and the commander of the military garrison which included 40 sailors from the Austro-Hungarian Navy and 80 Chinese policemen called Shimbo.
 The two Austro-Hungarian representatives had the majority right in the council meetings.
 The juridical law applied in court was the Austro-Hungarian one.

-In the concession were built a theater, spa, school, pawnshop, barracks, prison, hospital and cemetery.
+In the concession were built a theatre, spa, school, pawnshop, barracks, prison, hospital and cemetery.
 The relatively short presence, about 14 years, left traces of the Habsburg style still found today in that area of the city.

+After the outbreak of World War I in 1914, Austria-Hungary's concession was relatively isolated.
+The electricity supply was guaranteed from the Belgian concession, and the water supply was guaranteed by a British company in Tientsin, China.
+Also, four hundred Austrian sailors landed in Tianjin and snuck their way to the siege of Qingdao to assist the German forces.
+While this was happening, the Allies were spying on the Central Powers concessions.

+Chinese occupation

-With the First World War, China entered the war alongside the Triple Entente against the Central Powers and immediately occupied the Austro-Hungarian and German concessions, declaring them revoked on August 14, 1917.
+With the First World War, China entered the war alongside the Triple Entente against the Central Powers and immediately occupied the Austro-Hungarian and German concessions, declaring them revoked on 14 August 1917.